Odin-SMR/hermod/Documentation/odin.hermod.rst

 -----------------------------

 Configuration of the database is minimal - Hermod works fine on a standard apt installation of the package.
-But futher tuning may increase performance significally.
+But further tuning may increase performance significantly.
 See `Appendix A - MySQL create script`_ and `Appendix B
 - MySQL Table layout`_ for database and table layout.

 On the nodes at least ``libmysqlclient`` needs to be installed.